andrewlunde/conciletime/tools/README.md

 ```

 Trigger the Jenkins job again and verify that the build completes successfully.
-Notice that you should be able to subscribe/unsubscribe to the version of conciletime in this space
+Notice that you should be able to subscribe/unsubscribe to the version of conciletime in this space from any other subaccount other than the provider subaccount.

 Continue developing/building/testing until you are ready to tear-down this version and space.

-Unsubscibe all your subscribers from this version of conciletime in this space.
+First, unsubscibe all your subscribers from this version of conciletime in this space.
+If you run into difficulty or the app is not allowing unsubscriptions, follow the steps in this video.
+[SAP HANA Academy - SAP CP MT: 06.
+RESTful API](https://www.youtube.com/watch?v=RjSKrDsnew0&list=PLkzo92owKnVx3Sh0nemX8GoSNzJGfsWJM&index=6)

 Run the prepare to undeploy script.
 It will give you hints for manually unsubscribing if you need it.
 ```
 tools/3_prep_undeploy cf uat v9